Friday, August 28, 2009

 Acid's Greatest Hits #8: NATURAL BORN KILLERS (1994)

-Oliver Stone is that rare anomaly of craftsmanship-overkill directors who try to achieve the psychedelic effect via glossy bombast--ala Ken Russell or Terry Gilliam--and succeeds in spite of himself, sometimes.
-A lot of it has to do with his choice of material: murderers, politicians, political murderers, combat troops, football sharks, Wall Street sharks.
-Even more of it has to do with his ability to take a clear-eyed look at the threat of immanent death or financial destruction, he stares them down with a thousand-yard stare of a true Vietnam vet filmmaker, which he is.
-And most of it has to do with his willingness to spin the moral compass; in the end of the Oliver Stone trans-global thesis, desperate times justify insanely over-the-top measures in order to crack reality's brittle shell wide open.
-Charlie Sheen may rat out his dark father Gordon Gecko (Michael Douglas) in WALL STREET, but we don't particularly love him for it.
-We'd certainly would rather watch Gecko ranting to his monitors than Martin Sheen playing blue-collar Buddha as Sheen's "good" father; by the same token we wonder if Tom Berenger's cobra-like killer in PLATOON isn't a better soldier in the end than Willem Dafoe's sweetie pie sergeant.
-In NATURAL BORN KILLERS there isn't a Dafoe or Sheen left, and that's part of the film's charm, and undoing.
-In re-creating the wild highways of America as a shattered glass simulacrum, void of good guys, Stone encourages our emotional divestment to the point of disinterest.
-The good guys--Tom Sizemore as a star detective and Tommy Lee Jones as a warden--are just as savage as Micky and Mallory, they have to be.
-What makes them "bad" in this sense is that they have less charisma; they're too sweaty and full of craven sneers.
-Plus they're not in love, so they're nowhere.
+Oliver Stone is rare amongst that rare anomaly of craftsmanship-overkill directors who try to achieve the psychedelic effect via glossy bombast--ala Ken Russell or Terry Gilliam--in that he succeeds sometimes, through sheer reckless determination.
+A lot of it has to do with his macho choice of material: murderers, politicians, political murderers, combat troops, football sharks, Wall Street sharks, rock stars.
+But his ability to take a clear-eyed look at the threat of immanent death or financial destruction gives his film the thousand-yard stare of a true Vietnam vet, and shows a willingness to spin the moral compass.
+Desperate times, goes the Stone thesis, justify insanely over-the-top measures in order to crack reality's brittle shell wide open.
+Charlie Sheen may rat out his dark father Gordon Gecko (Michael Douglas) in WALL STREET but we don't particularly love him for it.
+We'd certainly would rather watch Gecko ranting to his monitors than biological dad Martin Sheen playing blue-collar saint.
+Tom Berenger's cobra-like killer in PLATOON turns out to be a better soldier than Willem Dafoe's sweetie pie sergeant because he sinks to match the madness of his time, as does James Woods in SALVADOR.
+But in NATURAL BORN KILLERS there isn't a Dafoe or Woods or Sheen left to make sense of it all, and that's part of the film's charm, and undoing.
+In re-creating the wild highways of America as a shattered glass simulacrum, void of 'good guys', Stone encourages our emotional divestment to the point of disinterest.
+The message seems to be that the nominal heroes, the representatives of law and order--Tom Sizemore as a star detective and Tommy Lee Jones as a warden--are just as bad, perhaps even more savage than Micky and Mallory.

-It's the charisma that counts, and Juliette Lewis, Woody Harrelson and Rodney Dangerfield each lend enough to save the mess from toppling into "who cares?" country.
-Trent Reznor's ingenious score, a mash-up of everything from Patti Smith's "Rock and Roll Nig**r" to Jane's Addiction helps keep the ball rolling.
-As Micky and Mallory, everyone's favorite serial killer couple, Harrelson and Lewis buck all odds to emerge as horrifyingly sympathetic even killing innocent people.
-We never even realize how much we care until they are separated after their arrest.
-No matter how many times you see it, no matter how bludgeoned you are by the cartoon violence that's come before, their jail break-out reunion never fails to provide a tearful catharsis and a sense of romantic triumph.
+It's the charisma and the love that counts and in the end disinterest is overcome through the two actors' determination to keep a sweet and loving humanity in their relationship: Juliette Lewis, Woody Harrelson each bring enough oomph to save the mess from toppling into "who cares?" country and even, now and again, to take some kind of goofball wing - especially when a truly odious monster like Rodney Dangerfield appears (in a sitcom flashback) as Mallory's incestuous dad.
+Trent Reznor's ingenious score, a mash-up of everything from Patti Smith's "Rock and Roll Nig**r" to Jane's Addiction, helps keep the ball rolling and we never even realize how much we've come to care until the loving couple are separated after their arrest.
+No matter how many times you see it, no matter how bludgeoned you are by the cartoon violence that's come before, their jailbreak reunion never fails to provide a tearful catharsis and a sense of romantic triumph.

 There are lots of moments of great revenge along the way, from the beating up of Rodney Dangerfield through to the scene illustrated below.
-The idea here is that all of society has committed a heinous crime against our violent young lovers, either through inbred sexist piggery or accompanying tolerance of same (Mallory tells her mother right before setting her aflame: "You never did nothin'!")
-But Stone's a deconstructing over-thinker like the Scotts Ridley and Tony, the Terry Gilliam, etc., but at least where they refuse to leave the arc of a corny core narrative, sometimes with success, Stone plunges into the abyss of Godardian self-reflexive post-modernism - everything from French New Wave to McDonald's.
-Even if stretches bore you or seem trite, it's not long before there's another memorable set piece or off-the-cuff cuff-offing.
+The idea here is that all of society has committed a heinous crime against our violent young lovers, either through inbred sexist piggery or accompanying tolerance of same.
+Stone's a deconstructing over-thinker like the Scotts Ridley and Tony, the Terry Gilliam, etc., but at least where they refuse to leave the safety of a corny core narrative, Stone plunges into the abyss of Godardian self-reflexive post-modernism --everything from French New Wave to McDonald's, even the sailor who does the soft shoe.
+Even if stretches bore you or seem trite it's never long before there's another memorable set piece or off-the-cuff cuff-offing.
 Just don't, if you end up going on a killing spree after watching it a hundred times, let your parents sue Oliver Stone, or me.
 If you play it backwards you'll get the real Satanic message of the film: All is Love...
 All is love.
 Kill your ego first, and the asses will follow, one by one, like ducks in a shooting gallery.

 Tuesday, August 25, 2009

-Even while ole Raoul Duke is flipping out on adrenochrome in the hotel room, the best Gilliam can do is blaze some intense pink lighting.
-One longs to see some CGI artist who's "gone the distance" really add some trails and vortexes.
-But after awhile it seems that no one involved in the production has gone the distance after all... maybe not even Thompson - compare the scene where he asks "how much for the ape?" to scenes of James Fox trying to buy Mick's coffee table in PERFORMANCE.
-Dude, Duke's a tourist!
-He's no boundary-busting free spirit, just a political journalist with an expense account and a masochistic yen for bad acid and violence.
-I know because I've embodied that persona myself, a John Wayne framed in the closing door of THE SEARCHERS, deciding to stay behind as the kids all go back to the garden without you, just you can scream oaths into the wind along with the dying old guard, rather than have to act like you dig garlicky vegan stir-fry and girls with hairy legs, and man, I don't blame you.
+Instead, some ungodly reason, Gilliam prefers to keep it 'realistic' --even while ole Raoul Duke is flipping out on adrenochrome in the hotel suite the best Gilliam can do is blaze some intense pink lighting.
+One longs to see some CGI artist who's "gone the distance" really add some trails and vortexes, the glimmers of alternate realities that create shadowed 'near' events overlaid over current ones.
+But after awhile it seems that no one involved in the production has 'gone the distance' as we used to say, too worried perhaps about mutating their DNA... maybe not even Thompson.
+Compare the scene where he asks "how much for the ape?" to scenes of James Fox trying to buy Mick's coffee table in PERFORMANCE and you realize Duke's a tourist!
+He's no boundary-busting free spirit at all, just a journalist with an expense account and a masochistic yen for bad acid and violence.
+I know because I've embodied that persona myself, a John Wayne framed in the closing door of THE SEARCHERS, deciding to stay behind as the kids all go back to the garden without you.
+But unlike Raoul Duke, the real Duke and I know the reason we chose to stay behind.
+It isn't heroism or sacrifice, it's so we can scream oaths into the wind along with the dying old guard rather than have to act like we dig garlicky vegan stir-fry and patchouli-soaked girls with hairy legs and no make-up.
+Is that shallow or just iconoclastic, the temerity to cling to your tattered culture even as the full measure of its futile destructive illusion is made plain.

 Sunday, August 23, 2009